miku/groupcover/README.md

 id-2,group-2,value-1,Berlin,Dresden
 ```

+This is a duplicate, because both id-1 and id-2 have the same value: value-1.
 The Berlin key is repeated.
-By default, the group with the higher lexicographic value is choosen, so here Berlin
+By default, the group with the higher
+lexicographic value is choosen, so after deduplication Berlin would stay at
-stays at id-2, but gets dropped from id-1:
+id-2, but would get dropped from id-1:

 ```shell
 $ groupcover < fixtures/sample.csv 2> /dev/null